Baqend/guide/src/topics/files/index.md

   const pendingUploads = [];

   for (let i = 0, numFiles = files.length; i < numFiles; i++) {
-    //If you omit the name parameter, the name of the provided file object is used const file = new DB.File({data: files[i]});
+    // If you omit the name parameter, the name of the provided file object is used const file = new DB.File({data: files[i]});
     pendingUploads.push(file.upload());
   }

-  Promise.all(pendingUploads).then(function() {
+  Promise.all(pendingUploads).then(() => {
-    //all files are successfully uploaded
+    // All files are successfully uploaded
   });
 }
 ```